Battle of the Duisburg Convoy: 1940–1941

 In early November 1940, the Italian offensive in Greece had been defeated and the Italian battleships Littorio, Conte di Cavour and Duilio had been damaged by Royal Navy torpedo bombers at the Battle of Taranto.
 The ship losses of the Italian Fleet had made it easier for the British to supply Malta and Greece.
-The Axis forces involved the Western Desert Campaign were supplied across the Mediterranean by convoys from Italy to the ASI.
+The Axis forces involved in the Western Desert Campaign were supplied across the Mediterranean by convoys from Italy to the ASI.
 Tripoli was the main entrepôt of the colony, which had lesser ports to the east, including Benghazi.
 The normal wartime route for Italian supply deliveries to Libya went about 600 mi westwards around Sicily and then hugged the coast from Tunisia eastwards to Tripoli, to evade British aircraft, ships and submarines from Malta.
 Once in Africa, Axis supplies had to be carried huge distances by road or in small consignments on coastal trading vessels, the distance from Tripoli to Benghazi being about 650 mi.

 In early 1941, after Operation Compass, the big British and Commonwealth victory in Egypt and Cyrenaica, the best-equipped units in the British XIII Corps were sent to Greece as part of Operation Lustre to assist the Greek Army against the Italian invaders and to be ready to meet an anticipated German invasion.
 Adolf Hitler responded to the Italian disaster in Egypt with Directive 22 (11 January 1941) ordering Unternehmen Sonnenblume (Operation Sunflower), the deployment of a new Deutsches Afrika Korps (DAK) to Libya, as a barrier detachment (Sperrverband).
 The DAK had fresh troops with better tanks, equipment and air support than the surviving Italian forces in the ASI.
 The Axis force raided and quickly defeated the British at El Agheila on 24 March and at Mersa el Brega on 31 March, exploited the success and by 15 April, had pushed the British back to the Libyan–Egyptian border at Sollum and besieged the small Libyan port of Tobruk.
 Several Axis attempts to seize Tobruk failed and the front line settled on the Egyptian border into November 1941.

 Malta

 From 1 June to 31 October 1941, British forces based at Malta sank about 220000 LT of Axis shipping on the African convoy routes, 94000 LT by the navy and 115000 LT by Royal Air Force (RAF) and Fleet Air Arm (FAA) aircraft from Malta and Egypt.
 Loaded Axis ships sailing to Africa accounted for 90 per cent of the losses and the Malta-based squadrons were responsible for about 75 per cent of ships sunk by aircraft.
-In October 1941 the British re-established (Force K) a flotilla of surface ships at Malta for the first time since April, plus a detachment of Fairey Swordfish torpedo bombers.
-Italian air reconnaissance discovered the ships on 21 October and cancelled sailings for Tripoli, leaving only the inferior facilities at Benghazi.
+In October 1941 the British re-established Force K, a flotilla of surface ships at Malta for the first time since April, plus a detachment of Swordfish torpedo bombers.
+Italian air reconnaissance discovered the ships on 21 October and cancelled sailings for Tripoli, leaving only the inferior facilities at Benghazi to receive convoys.